smnorris/fwapg/extras/README.md

     ./assessment_watersheds_lookups.sh

-Rather than calculate upstream area as needed, this draft script will add and populate an `upstream_area_ha` column in the streams table (currently requires [`pgdata`](https://github.com/smnorris/pgdata) and is extremely slow)
+Rather than calculate upstream area as needed, this **DRAFT** script will add and populate an `upstream_area_ha` column in the streams table (currently requires [`pgdata`](https://github.com/smnorris/pgdata) and is extremely slow).
+**NOTE** - output includes area upstream **WITHIN BC ONLY**, this will not be accurate in watersheds that have contributing drainage outside of BC!

     python add_upstream_area_ha.py

+Calculate upstream area for each fundamental watershed.
+As with above, this script is not optimized and takes many hours to process (but only has to be run once).
+**NOTE** - output includes area upstream **WITHIN BC ONLY**, this will not be accurate in watersheds that have contributing drainage outside of BC!

+    ./fwa_watersheds_upstream_area.sh